-This Hoppin John Recipe is a must for New Year’s Day and all year round!
-Black eyed peas are steeped in a flavorful vegetarian broth with okra, spices and served over nutritious quinoa for a healthy twist on this Southern classic.
-If you love peas or rice and peas, definitely check out my Southern Black Eyed Peas, Red Beans and Rice or Jamaican Rice and Peas.
+This Hoppin John Recipe has black-eyed peas that are steeped in a flavorful vegetarian broth with okra, spices and served over nutritious quinoa for a healthy twist on this Southern classic.

 What Is Hoppin John?